saravanan-nichi-in/php-coding-rule/README.md

 ### Use IoC container or facades instead of new Class

-new Class syntax creates tight coupling between classes and complicates testing.
+New class syntax creates tight coupling between classes and complicates testing.
 Use IoC container or facades instead.

 #### Bad :